-Certain Limitations on Deductability of Executive Compensation.
+Certain Limitations on Deductibility of Executive Compensation.
 Section 162(m) of the Code generally disallows a publicly held corporation a deduction for compensation in excess of \$1 million per year paid to the chief executive officer (the "CEO") or any of the four most highly compensated executive officers of the Company (other than the CEO) (collectively, the "Covered Officers").
-Based upon a special transition rule contained in the Treasury regulations for private corporations that complete an initial public offering, the Company has, to the fullest extent possible under such regulations, treated Awards under the Stock Plan made to Covered Officers as not subject to the deduction limitations of Section 162(m) of the Code.
-Pursuant to Section 162(m) of the Code, the transition rule is no longer available for Awards under the Stock Plan upon grant of Awards with respect to all shares originally authorized for Awards under the Stock Plan, and, accordingly, the deduction limitation of Section 162(m) of the Code will apply to all grants under the Amended Stock Plan.
+Based upon a special transition rule contained in the Treasury regulations for private corporations that complete an initial public offering, the Company has, to the fullest extent possible under such regulations, treated Awards under the Amended Stock Plan made to Covered Officers as not subject to the deduction limitations of Section 162(m) of the Code.
+Pursuant to Section 162(m) of the Code, the transition rule is no longer available for Awards under the Amended Stock Plan upon grant of Awards with respect to all shares originally authorized for Awards under the Amended Stock Plan, which in the case of the Original Stock Plan was 5,000,000 shares, and, accordingly, the deduction limitation of Section 162(m) of the Code applies to all grants under the Amended Stock Plan after Awards with respect to the initial 5,000,000 shares were granted.
 However, an exception to the deduction limitation of Section 162(m) applies to certain performance-based compensation provided that the plan pursuant to which such compensation will be paid has been approved by stockholders in a separate vote and certain other requirements are met.
-If the adoption of the Amended Stock Plan is approved by the Company's stockholders at the Annual Meeting, the Company believes that the Awards granted under the Amended Stock Plan should qualify for the performance-based compensation exception to Section 162(m) of the Code.
-Nevertheless, the Compensation Committee will maintain the discretion to authorize Awards under the Amended Stock Plan that do not qualify for an exception to the deduction limitation if the Compensation Committee believes it is necessary or appropriate under the circumstances.
+The Second Amended Stock Plan which increased the number of shares authorized for issuance under the Original Stock Plan to 7,000,000 shares was approved by the Company's stockholders at the April 7, 1999 Annual Meeting, so that the Company believes that annual Award grants under the Second Amended Stock Plan should qualify for the performance-based compensation exception to Section 162(m) of the Code.
+If the adoption of the Third Amended Stock Plan is approved by the Company's stockholders at the 2001 Annual Meeting, the Company believes that the Awards granted under the Third Amended Stock Plan should gualify for the performance-based compensation exception to Section 162(m) of the Code.
+Nevertheless, the Compensation Committee will maintain the discretion to authorize Awards under the Third Amended Stock Plan that do not qualify for an exception to the deduction limitation if the Compensation Committee believes it is necessary or appropriate under the circumstances.

-STOCK PLAN BENEFITS AND ADDITIONAL INFORMATION
+AMENDED STOCK PLAN BENEFITS AND ADDITIONAL INFORMATION

-The following table shows the grants of options made in February 1999 under the Stock Plan which were made subject to stockholder approval of the Amended Stock Plan, to the Chief Executive Officer and the other Named Executive Officers, all current executive officers as a group, all current directors who are not executive officers as a group and all current employees, who are not executive officers, as a group.
-In the event the Amended Stock Plan is not approved at the Annual Meeting, the February 1999 grants to purchase 1,143,700 shares that are subject to stockholder approval will be ratably reduced so that the 5,000,000 share limit under the Stock Plan is not exceeded.
-The NYSE closing price per share of the Class A Common Stock as of March 2, 1999 was \$15.00.
+The following table shows the grants of options made during 2000 under the Amended Stock Plan to the Chief Executive Officer and the other Named Executive Officers, all current executive officers as a group, all current directors who are not executive officers as a group (the Non-Employee Directors), all current employees who are not executive officers as a group, and each other person who received five percent or more of such options.
+If the Third Amended Stock Plan is not approved by the Company's stockholders at the 2001 Annual Meeting, the Year 2000 Non-Employee Director Awards shall be cancelled.
+The closing price per share on the NYSE of the Company's Class A Common Stock as of April 12, 2001 was \$4.34.

-George Fellows 170,000

-M. Katherine Dwyer 75,000
+NAME OPTION GRANTS IN 2000

+Ronald O. Perelman (a) 300,000

+Jeffrey M. Nugent 100,000

+Douglas H. Greeff 100,000

-Frank J. Gehrmann 40,000
+Frank J. Gehrmann (b) 50,000

-Wade H. Nichols III 40,000
+Wade H. Nichols III (c) 50,000

-William J. Fox (a) 0

-Executive Group (b) 415,000
+Executive Group (d) 200,000

-Non-Executive Director Group 0

-Non-Executive Officer Employee Group 728,700
+Non-Executive Officer Employee Group 810,750

+Non-Employee Director Group 70,000